Atirath-Pal/Automated-Molecular-Docking/README.md

 This section presents selected screenshots that illustrate the design, workflow, and functionality of the **Automated Molecular Docking Pipeline**.

-All images are stored inside the `assets/` folder of the repository.
+All images are stored in the external `assets/` directory located at the same level as this project folder.

 ---